victorlin882/blood-pressure-tracker/README.md

 - Verify MySQL connection in server terminal output
 - Make sure the database and table exist

+### "Date and time cannot be updated" error
+- This was fixed in the latest update with AUTO_INCREMENT primary key
+- Update your database schema as described in the Database Migration section above

+### "Duplicate entry" error when adding/editing
+- The system prevents duplicate readings with the same date and time
+- Change the date or time to make it unique

 ## Project Structure

 ```